plut/infinity_compiler/guide/src/lua_core.md

 (`"items"`, `"item_abilities"` etc.).
 String matching is case-sensitive.

-## `simod.insert`: insertin a new game object

-`simod.insert(table, row)`

-`row` is a table containing the row to be inserted, as key-value pairs; the keys are strings matching the column headers for this table (with the same case).

 ## `simod.list(table, [parent])`: list primary keys in a table

 If `table` describes a top-level resource (e.g. `"items"`) then